deephaven/salmon-sync/README.md

   bucket:
     required: true
     type: string
-    description: 'The Google Cloud bucket to sync to.'
+    description: 'The Google Cloud bucket to sync to.
+It is recommended to use the GitHub repo path (such as deephaven/salmon-sync) as the minimum base to prevent collisions.'
   credentials:
     required: true
     type: string
-    description: 'The Google Cloud credentials.'
+    description: 'The Google Cloud credentials.
+Should be base64 encoded.'
 ```

 ## Example